+STOP

+Stops (mutes) the currently playing pattern.
+No subsequent patterns will be triggered.
+Useful for creating "one-shot" pattern playback.

 NEXT

 Triggers the next pattern in the group.
 Circles back to the first pattern if called by the last pattern of the group.

 PREVIOUS

 Same as NEXT, but triggering the previous pattern in the group.

 ANY

 Triggers any pattern within the group.

 OTHER

 Same as ANY, but never retrigs the same pattern twice.

 FIRST

 Jumps to the first pattern of the group.

+LAST

-LAST Jumps to the last pattern of the group.
+Jumps to the last pattern of the group.

-Tip Hold + Rotate encoder 1 to set the probability of this FOLLOW ACTION to happen.
+Press encoder 1 momentarily to highlight the % value, then Rotate this encoder to set the probability of this FOLLOW ACTION to happen.
 This action will automatically balance with FOLLOW 2 chance percentage.
 FOLLOW 2 - NEXT ...
 LAST Rotate encoder ® to choose a condition.
 The actions are the same as in FOLLOW 1.
 Set the two FOLLOW ACTIONS and adjust their probabilities to create probabilistic jumps.
-FOLL LEN 1 STEP ...
+FOLLOW LEN 1 STEP ...
 32 BARS By default, FOLLOW ACTIONS will be triggered at the end of a pattern (pattern length).
 Rotate encoder © to set a new duration for the FOLLOW ACTION jumps.
-Hold + Rotate encoder © to define finer increments. (steps) Tip The trig mode (FREE/REST ART) can be used in conjunction with follow actions.
+Hold + Rotate encoder 6 to define finer increments.
+The trig mode (FREE/RESTART) can be used in conjunction with follow actions.
 For example, the default FREE mode allows for conditional jumps from one pattern to another without restarting them.
-10.8.
-Copy, paste & delete To copy a pattern, Hold copy + Press a pad.
+10.9.
+Copy, paste, delete & move patterns To copy a pattern, Hold copy + Press a pad.
 To paste a pattern, Hold paste + Press a pad.
 To delete a pattern, Hold delete + Press a pad.
+To move a pattern, Hold a pattern + Press or ...
 Note It is possible to copy a pattern and paste it to a different track.
 Tip To copy an entire row of patterns across all tracks, Hold copy, and Press a row button.
 Then, you can Hold paste and Press the destination row to paste those patterns.
-11. Sections & songs 11.1.
-Sections
+10.10.
+Sections overview